plotly/Kaleido/src/py/README.md

 Kaleido allows you to convert plotly figures to images.

+It is now **much faster** and **memory efficient**: but Google Chrome is no longer included.

 ```
+$ pip install kaleido
+# or
-$ pip install kaleido # use --pre for release candidates
+$ pip install --pre kaleido # for pre-release versions
+# v1.0.0 is available as a release candidate (v1.0.0rc2).
 ```

-Right now, Kaledio v1.0.0 is available as a release candidate:

-* download `v1.0.0rc2` explicitly **or**
-* enable whatever installer you use (`pip --pre`?) to use release candidates

-Kaleido's strategy has changed: `chrome` is no longer included.
-On the other hand, it's *much* faster and supports parallel processing and memory-saving techniques.

-Kaleido will try to use your own platform's `chrome`, but we recommend the following:
+Kaleido will try to use your own platform's `chrome`, but we recommend:

 ```
 $ kaleido_get_chrome